St. Elizabeths Hospital: Founding

-St. Elizabeths Hospital was founded in August 1852 when the United States Congress appropriated $100,000 for the construction of a hospital in Washington, D.C., to provide care for indigent residents of the District of Columbia and members of the U.S. Army and Navy with brain illnesses.
+St. Elizabeths Hospital was founded as the Government Hospital for the Insane in August 1852 when the United States Congress appropriated $100,000 for the construction of a hospital in Washington, D.C., to provide care for indigent residents of the District of Columbia and members of the U.S. Army and Navy with brain illnesses.

-In the 1830s, local residents, including Dr. Thomas Miller, a medical doctor and president of the D.C.
+In the 1830s, local residents, including Dr. Thomas Miller, a medical doctor and president of the Washington, D.C.
 Board of Health, had begun petitioning Congress for a facility to care for people with brain diseases in the City of Washington.
 Dorothea Dix (1802–1887) served as a pioneering advocate for people living with mental illnesses and she helped convince legislators of the need for the hospital.
 In 1852 she wrote the legislation that established the hospital.

 Dix, who was on friendly terms with U.S. President Millard Fillmore, was asked to assist the Interior Secretary in getting the hospital started.
 Her recommendation resulted in the appointment of Dr. Charles H. Nichols as the hospital's first superintendent.
 After his appointment in the fall of 1852, Nichols and Dix began formulating a plan for the hospital's design and operation.
 They set out to find an appropriate location, based upon guidelines created by Thomas Story Kirkbride.
 His 1854 manual recommended specifics such as site, ventilation, number of patients, and the need for a rural location proximate to a city.
 He also recommended that the location have good soil for farming and gardens for the patients.
 Large facilities were self-supporting and some of the work was considered good for patients to engage in.

 Dr. Nichols oversaw the design and building of St. Elizabeths, which began in 1853.
 The hospital was constructed in three phases.
 The west wing was built first, followed by the east wing and finally the center portion of the building, which housed the administrative operations as well as the superintendent's residential quarters.
 All three sections of the hospital were operated under one roof, in keeping with Kirkbride's design.
 Two other buildings, the West Lodge (1856–98) for men and the East Lodge for women, were built to house and care for African-American patients, as the city was effectively racially segregated.